matthiascy/vgonio/README.md

 `--no-deps` to the `cargo doc`, or use `cargo rustdoc` to generate documentation only for the root crate(this crate).
 For more information, see cargo issue [#331](https://github.com/rust-lang/cargo/issues/331) and rust pull request [#95691](https://github.com/rust-lang/rust/pull/95691).

+## Installation

+You can download the latest version of VGonio from the [releases page](https://github.com/matthiascy/vgonio/releases).

 ## Building from Source